Not everyone knows, but I and you know for sure that it is possible to make cookies or any other desserts, really, out of chickpeas.

 - Blend the mixture until it’s smooth and creamy, scrubbing on the sides of the blender as needed.

 - Then, form the cookies.
-Take some batter with the spoon and place on the baking tray.
+Take some batter with the spoon and place it on the baking tray.
 Using the outside of the spoon, form the cookie shape.
-Alternatively, use an ice cream spoon to transfer the batter on the baking tray.
+Alternatively, use an ice cream spoon to transfer the batter to the baking tray.

 - Let them cool completely on a cooling rack before serving.
 Enjoy!